New at the Co-op: Reed Farm

 A path forward for humane processing in Western Massachusetts

 Previously, farmers across Western Massachusetts had no choice but to drive long distances to ethically and humanely process their chickens and turkeys.
 They were in dire need of a processing plant that was both local and could always be trusted to do the right thing.
-In response to this, Peter and his partner Rob Rollins founded Reed Farm on three socially and environmentally sound principles:
+Seeing that the region had been underserved with humane poultry facilities, Peter Laznicka and his partner Rob Rollins founded Reed Farm in the spring of 2019 on three socially and environmentally sound principles:

 A positive impact on rural New England communities